jkwasnio/ML-X-assist/README.md

 ## Example
 ### Initialization
-Configure the `parameters.py` and `hamiltonian.py` in the `./init` folder t match the properites of a general setup.
+Configure the `parameters.py` and `hamiltonian.py` in the `./init` folder to match the properites of a general setup.

 Call
 ```